microsoft/fhir-server/docs/BulkImport.md

 To use $import, you need

-+ FHIR data to be imported in ndjson format.
++ FHIR data to be imported in ndjson format

+### Limitations

+Below are some limitations about source data, resources beyond are not imported:

+1. Resource shouldn't contain conditional reference
+2. One file should have only one resource type, which is denoted in **type** part of the request, resources of different types are not imported.
+3. Duplicated resources are imported only once.

 ### Setps to run $import

 1. Deploy a new fhir server, details in [Deploy new fhir server](#deploy-new-fhir-server).
 2. Upload your data to the storage deployed in first step, for large size data, use tool [_Azure storage explorer_](https://https://docs.microsoft.com/en-us/azure/vs-azure-tools-storage-manage-with-storage-explorer?tabs=windows) or command [_Az_copy_](https://docs.microsoft.com/en-us/azure/storage/common/storage-ref-azcopy).
-3. **Turn on ```FhirServer:Operation:Import:InitImportMode```** After fhir-server app is ready, navigate to app service portal, click **configuration** then click **New application setting**, fill in *FhirServer:Operations:Import:InitImportMode* as _Name_ and  _true_ as value:
+3. **Create configuration ```FhirServer:Operation:Import:InitImportMode```**.
+After fhir-server app is ready, navigate to app service portal, click **configuration** then click **New application setting**, fill in *FhirServer:Operations:Import:InitImportMode* as _Name_ and  _true_ as value:

     ![set-initmode](./images/bulk-import/set-initmode.png)
    Click **OK** then **save** the configuration, a promopt window pop up, click **Continue** to restart the app and make the change take effect.

-   ⚠ Note when this config is set, all write requests will be blocked.
+   ⚠ Note when the config is set, all write requests are blocked.
-2. Make an API call in client, details in [API Call](#api-call) section.
+2. Make the imported call, details in [API Call](#api-call) section.
 3. Polling operation status, details in [Get Status](#get-status) section.
 4. Check final status.
 When a status code other than 202 is returned, it means the operation has completed.
 The result can be divide into 3 states:
-    1. ```200``` return as status code and no error url(described in [Get Status](#get-status)) return -> all input resources import successfully.
+    1. ```200``` return as status code and no error url(described in [Get Status](#get-status)) return -> all input resources are imported successfully.
-    2. ```200``` return as status code howerver have some error urls in body -> input data have unsupported, mistyped or duplicated resources, but all other resources are imported succcessfully.
+    2. ```200``` return as status code howerver having some error urls in body -> input data contains resources beyond the [Limitations](#limitations), but all other resources are imported succcessfully.
     3. Non ```200``` status code returned -> some fatal errors occur, the operation stop immediately, but successfully imported resources aren't rolled back.
-5. **Turn off ```FhirServer:Operation:Import:InitImportMode```** and restart app.
+5. **Delete configuration ```FhirServer:Operation:Import:InitImportMode```** and restart app.
 Navigate to app service portal, set this to _false_ in app configuration or simply remove it.
 Then **save** it and restart the app, so that all write requests can restore usage.

 ## Deploy new fhir server
-Follow the guide [_QuickstartDeployPortal_](https://github.com/microsoft/fhir-server/blob/main/docs/QuickstartDeployPortal.md) to deploy a new fhir server, fill in following parameters as well as reqired ones (tagged with *):
+Follow the guide [_QuickstartDeployPortal_](https://github.com/microsoft/fhir-server/blob/main/docs/QuickstartDeployPortal.md) to deploy a new fhir server, fill in following parameters as well as reqired ones:
 - *Number Of Instances*: Should **> 1**.
 - *Solution type*: Choose **FhirServerSqlServer**.
 - *Sql Admin Password*.